 According to Improve Everything, you and horse’s understanding of one another has to comes first.
 If your horse regards you as a threat, it really doesn’t matter whether your aids are correct.
 If your horse doesn’t trust you, you’ll always have problems communicating your wishes to your horse.
 The aids that will work with your horse will depend on your relationship with your horse.

 One of Karen’s examples is a dressage horse named Phoenix, owned by a friend.
 The story of Phoenix led down a road that combined performing at higher levels of dressage with increasing behavioral and physical problems.
-Karen’s friend had owned Phoenix as a foal and she was shocked when she met him again.
+Karen’s friend had owned Phoenix as a foal, and the friend was shocked when she met him again.
 So the friend bought Phoenix back and asked Karen for help.

 Karen’s first priority was to make Phoenix a happy horse, so she worked on partnership and harmony.
 It was a slow, incremental process to become a partner in Phoenix’s eyes.
 Nine months later Phoenix was happily schooling in every aspect of dressage that he knew how to do.